 Introduction

 Ribosomes, the molecular machines that synthesize proteins, can be heterogeneous in structure (Genuth & Barna, 2018).
-As bacterial ribosomes are composed of 3 ribosomal RNA molecules (rRNAs) and ~ 50 ribosomal proteins (r-proteins), heterogeneity can arise from differences in rRNA, r-protein content, post-transcriptional modifications, or post-translational modifications (Byrgazov et al., 2013).
-The consequences of ribosome heterogeneity are incompletely understood, and much debate surrounds the hypothesis that distinct classes of ribosomes can have specialized functions by preferentially translating subsets of mRNA (Ferretti & Karbstein, 2019).
+As bacterial ribosomes are composed of 3 ribosomal RNA molecules (rRNAs) and ~ 50 ribosomal proteins (r-proteins), heterogeneity can arise from differences in rRNA sequence among rrn operons, rRNA posttranscriptional modification, r-protein content, or r-protein posttranslational modification (Byrgazov et al., 2013).The consequences of ribosome heterogeneity are incompletely understood, and much debate surrounds the hypothesis that distinct classes of ribosomes can have specialized functions by preferentially translating subsets of mRNA (Ferretti & Karbstein, 2019).
 The 30S subunit r-protein bS21 is one of the last assembled proteins in the ribosome and is easily exchanged among ribosomes (Mizushima & Nomura, 1970; Robertson et al., 1977), allowing bS21 to be a source of ribosomal heterogeneity.

 In E. coli, bS21 is involved in translation initiation (van Duin & Wijnands, 1981; Chang & Craven, 1977), and multiple studies have suggested that bS21 might play a regulatory role in gene expression (Mizuno et al., 2019; Jha et al., 2020; Chen et al., 2022; Trautmann & Ramsey, 2022).
 Recent work in the Bacteroidia species Flavobacterium johnsoniae clearly demonstrates that bS21 controls gene expression.
 In this organism, incorporation of bS21 into the ribosome contributes to sequestration of the anti-Shine Dalgarno (ASD) (Jha et al., 2020).
 The mRNA encoding bS21, rpsU, is essentially the only F. johnsoniae mRNAs with a strong Shine-Dalgarno (SD) sequence.
 Depletion of bS21 or removal of the region of bS21 necessary for ASD sequestration results in increased translation from the rpsU mRNA and mRNAs engineered to have a strong SD (McNutt et al., 2023).
 These studies unambiguously demonstrate that ribosomes lacking bS21 have altered specificity for particular mRNAs in translation initiation, providing evidence that bS21 functions as a bona fide regulator of gene expression (McNutt et al, 2023).